 The next time you travel, be sure to pack your eye drop bottle in a carrying case.
 This will help ensure that your medications are effective and safe.
 And, if you're looking for a high-quality carrying case, be sure to check out the selection at 4AllFamily.

 4AllFamily’s Eye Drop Carrying Case Cooler

-The perfect solution for keeping your eye drops cool is this 4AllFamily portable and stylish carrying case cooler.
+The perfect solution for keeping your eye drops cool is to use 4AllFamily's portable coolers.
 The different variations keep your eye drop medication cool at the required minimum continuous cool period and temperature.
-The Nomad version uses ice packs while the more advanced version uses a cooling element that is cooled via USB power.

 Keeps Eye Drops Refrigerated for Up to 72 Hours

-With this cooler, you no longer need to worry about your medications.
-Chill them without power or access to ice packs with this innovative device that offers 3 cooling methods.
+With our coolers, you no longer need to worry about your medications.
+Chill them without power or access to ice packs with our various innovative devices that offer different cooling methods.